About the Program

 Everyone can do something!

-Communities for Families in DC is implemented with support from DC’s Child and Family Services Agency.
-We are grateful to CFSA for their partnership!
+Communities for Families in DC is implemented with support from DC’s Child and Family Services Agency, the Ruddie Memorial Youth Foundation, the Capitol Hill Community Foundation, our partner churches, and generous individual donors.
+We are grateful to each of our partners for their support!

 - This is not foster care or adoption